simrenbasra/simys-blog/_posts/2025-01-07-12_days_of_data_part_3.md

 Let’s look at some good and bad prompts – for this, let’s assume there are only two user inputs: Character Type and Genre.

 **Character Type:** Elf

 **Genre:** Horror

 #### **Bad Prompt**

 _Write a short, Christmas themed horror story about an Elf._

 The prompt is not very specific and leaves too much room for interpretation.
 It simply asks for a ‘Christmas-themed horror story about an Elf,’ which can lead to vague and generic responses from the model.
 Without setting instructions on tone, structure, or character development, the story may lack depth and creativity.
 Also, Christmas and horror are typically conflicting genres, extra care needs to be taken to ensure that the story flows logically and blends well.
-To do this, further detailed in prompt is required to help guide the LLM.
+To do this, further details in the prompt is required to help guide the LLM.

 #### **Good Prompt**